IMO2020: Fujairah Begins Production, Supply of 0.50%S Bunkers

 Production and supply of IMO 2020 compliant 0.50% sulfur bunkers has begun in the major world bunkering hub of Fujairah.

-In Notice to Mariners 254, released Sunday, the port said product would be available from February 2019.
+In Notice to Mariners 254, released Sunday and provided by NSI's 2020planning.com, the port said product would be available from February 2019.

 The new products come in addition to the compliant gasoil products already available at the major port.